LintureGrant/MDANet/README.md

 ### 3. Model traning

-This example provide the detail implimentation on Moving MNIST, you can easliy reproduce our work using the following command:
+This example provide the detail implementation on Moving MNIST, you can easily reproduce our work using the following command:

 ```
 conda activate MDANet
 python run.py
 ```
-Please note that __the model traning must strictly adhere to the hyperparameter settings provided in our paper__; otherwise, reproducibility may not be guaranteed.
+Please note that __the model training must strictly adhere to the hyperparameter settings provided in our paper__; otherwise, reproducibility may not be guaranteed.

 ## Result：